JermellB/restagraph/docs/Demo_session.md

 A walkthrough, demonstrating various features of Restagraph.
 Best read in conjunction with the [HTTP API reference](HTTP_API.md).

-The following sequence gives you an overview of what you can do with Restagraph, using the familiar arena of movies, actors and directors.
+The following sequence gives you an overview of what you can do with Restagraph, based on the standard Neo4j demo Movies dataset, with a few alterations to fit Restagraph's approach to things.

 It's written for somebody using the command-line on Linux, and probably assumes more knowledge than it should about your knowledge of Docker.
 At this point, if you're _not_ an early-adopter, I'm not sure what you're even doing here, but welcome to the ride anyway.

+It also gets a little long, but there's a fair bit of ground to cover.

 ## Tools used